 2. Don’t wear your shoes in a temple

 Leaving your shoes outside is well known and you probably already know that because you remember seeing a bunch of shoes abandoned in front of houses and temples.
-If you think about it, it does make a lot of sense not to bring the outside dirt inside your own house, especially in Thailand where people tend to sit or even eat on the floor.
+If you think about it, it does make a lot of sense not to bring the outside dirt inside your own home, especially in Thailand where people tend to sit or even eat on the floor.
 If you stayed in Thailand long enough, you might even start doing it back in your home country yourself!

 3. Don’t visit a temple with short clothes

-Temples are highly revered religious places and it seems to be common sense to dress appropriately to enter a church or a mosque.
+Temples are highly revered religious places, and it seems to be common sense to dress appropriately to enter a church or a mosque.
 At least that’s one would think.
 Unfortunately, it is not unusual to see people casually walking in with sleeveless shirts or revealing skirts.
 Please wear at least a T-shirt with sleeves, skirts or short pants that reach knee level, and remove hats or caps.
-This dress code is only enforced in few temples such as the Grand Palace in Bangkok, but theoretically, the same applies to every temple of Thailand.
+This dress code is only enforced in a few temples such as the Grand Palace in Bangkok, but theoretically, the same applies to every temple of Thailand.
 Monks live on temple grounds so please have some respect and decency.